srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_sa_amari/source/index.rst

 The current 5G SA UE application has a few feature limitations that require certain configuration settings at both the gNB and the core network.
 The key feature limitations are as follows:

-  - Limited to 15 kHz Sub-Carrier Spacing (SCS), which means only TDD bands can be used.
+  - Limited to 15 kHz Sub-Carrier Spacing (SCS), which means only FDD bands can be used.
   - Limited to 10 MHz Bandwidth (BW)